darinpope/cloudbees-core-eks/README.md

   * `NODEGROUP_NAME_MASTERS=cloudbees-core-masters-a07557`
   * `NODEGROUP_NAME_REGULAR=cloudbees-core-regular-a07557`
   * `NODEGROUP_NAME_SPOT=cloudbees-core-spot-a07557`
+* `./configure.sh`
 * `eksctl get nodegroups --cluster <your cluster name>`
+  * review the existing node groups before starting
 * `eksctl create nodegroup -f config-a07557.yml`
+  * this will create the new node groups
 * `eksctl get nodegroups --cluster <your cluster name>`
+  * do not continue to the next step until all worker nodes are in a `Running` state
 * `eksctl delete nodegroup -f config-a07557.yml --only-missing`
+  * this is a dry run. it will tell you what will happen when you execute the next item.
 * `eksctl delete nodegroup -f config-a07557.yml --only-missing --approve`
+  * this is where the existing node groups will be cordoned, drained, and terminated.
+  * this is the time where you will experience brief outages as the Operations Center and Master pods are restarted on the new worker nodes

 ## Destroying the Cluster